Sayaka Shoji

 (5*, Young Jin-Hur, Bachtrack, November 2019)

 Sayaka Shoji has become internationally recognised for her unique artistic versatility and detailed approach to her chosen repertoire.
 Her remarkable insight into musical languages comes from her mix of European and Japanese backgrounds.
-Born in Tokyo, Shoji moved to Siena, Italy when she was three.
+Shoji was born in Tokyo when she was three and moved to Siena, Italy.
 She studied at Accademia Musicale Chigiana and Cologne’s Musikhochschule and made her European debut with Lucerne Festival Strings and Rudolf Baumgartner at the Lucerne Festival and then at the Musikverein, Vienna at the age of fourteen.

 See more

 Shoji won the Mainichi Art Award in 2016, one of Japan’s most prestigious awards, presented to those who have had a significant influence on the arts.
-In 2012, she was named one of The 100 Most Influential People for Japan in future by Nikkei Business.
+In 2012, Nikkei Business named her one of the 100 Most Influential People for Japan in the Future.

 “Henri Dutilleux’s Arbre des Songes was performed by Japanese violinist, Sayaka Shoji, whose strong aura and mystery, while alternating strength and letting go on her instrument, stunned the astounded audience.”